 Close friends of my parents had their own cottage at the lake, on

-(Clair) and Babe Kohl.
+Pop (Clair) and Babe Kohl.
 Both are now gone, as are my parents.
-My husband

-the Kohls' cottage.
-I do have photos of many lake sites, from those
+cottage.
+I do have photos of many lake sites, from those early

 could not find it.
 No doubt it has been torn down and replaced.

-by the brother-in-law Mike Iselin whose parents lived in Lily Lake
+brother-in-law Mike Iselin whose parents lived in Lily Lake for

-for about 30 years, and whose sister, name unknown, still lives
+about 30 years, and whose sister, name unknown, still lives there.

-there.
-We drove to where I think the Kohls' cottage was, and that
+We drove to where I think the Kohls' cottage was, and that seems

-your back to the lake, that farthest end would be at the extreme
+with your back to the lake, that farthest end would be at the

-right).
+extreme right).
 There is a fairly new house on that lot now.
-We also drove
+We

-to where I think a rental cottage was, on the first street running to
+also drove to where I think a rental cottage was, on the first

-the left just beyond what was Bill and Marie's tavern.
-Couldn't find
+street running to the left just beyond what was Bill and Marie's

-that one either, although there seemed to be several possibly
+tavern.
+Couldn't find that one either, although there seemed to be

-abandoned cottages on the right-hand side of that road.
+several possibly abandoned cottages on the right-hand side of that

-bought it in 1946 as a summer home.
-Mary Louise, their youngest, tells
+Cashman bought it in 1946 as a summer home.
+Mary Louise, their

-added a second floor with bedrooms and an attached garage.
-They also
+Macks added a second floor with bedrooms and an attached garage.

 Around 1965, Bob Cashman, late husband of current resident Kathie

-the house back.
-He built a garage and changed the attached
+Cashman, bought the house back.
+He built a garage and changed the

-garage into a family room.
-Kathie lives in the home today with her cats
+attached garage into a family room.
+Kathie lives in the home today

 ![]() House in 1946.
 Paul Cashman is shown with his mother, Elizabeth Cashman, who was born in Ireland and came to this country when she was 18. |